Kl4rry/simp/README.md

 ```shell
 cargo install --git https://github.com/Kl4rry/simp
 ```
+The latest bulid is very likely buggy and unfinished.
 ## Manual
 Just download the exe from the releases tab.
 No actual installation is required.